Araton95/CryptologiQ-ICO-SmartContracts/README.md

 `balanceOf(address _owner)` - Gets the balance of the specified address

-`transferOwnership(address newOwner)` - Allows the current owner to transfer control of the contract to a newOwner
+`transferOwnership(address newOwner)` - Allows the current owner to transfer control of the contract to a newOwner (only owner)

 `transfer(address _to, uint256 _value)` - Transfer token for a specified address